DreamWaQ: Learning Robust Quadrupedal Locomotion With Implicit Terrain Imagination via Deep Reinforcement Learning: DreamWaQ

 where $\tilde{\textbf{o}}_{t+1}$ is the reconstructed next observation, $q(\textbf{z}_t|\textbf{o}^H_t)$ is the posterior distribution of the $\textbf{z}_t$, given $\textbf{o}^H_t$. $p(\textbf{z}_t)$ is the context's prior distribution parameterized by a Gaussian distribution.
 We chose a standard normal distribution for the prior distribution because all observations are normalized to have a zero mean and unit variance.

 Additionally, bootstrapping from an estimator network during policy network training may increase the sim-to-real robustness of the learned policy~\cite{ji2022concurrent}.
 However, we discovered that bootstrapping may also harm the policy’s performance because of the large learning noise at the early stage of learning.
 Therefore, we propose an adaptive bootstrapping (AdaBoot) method that adaptively tunes the bootstrapping probability during training.
-AdaBoot is controlled by the variance of the episodic reward over $m$ domain-randomized environments.
-The key idea is that bootstrapping is required when the variance of $m$ agents’ rewards is small to make the policy more robust against inaccurate estimation.
-However, it should not bootstrap when the agents have not learned well enough, as indicated by a large variance in their rewards.
+AdaBoot is controlled by the coefficient of variation (CV), i.e., the ratio of the standard deviation to the mean, of the episodic reward over $m$ domain-randomized environments.
+The key idea is that bootstrapping is required when the CV of $m$ agents’ rewards is small to make the policy more robust against inaccurate estimation.
+However, it should not bootstrap when the agents have not learned well enough, as indicated by a large CV in their rewards.
 We define the bootstrapping probability for each learning iteration as follows: